This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-Create Block Storage
+Creating Block Storage

-To create Block Storage, follow the steps below.
+To create Block Storage, follow these steps:

 -,_)